getsentry/rfcs/text/0141-linking-traces.md

 }
 ```

+This means that the serialized links objects should always contain:

+- `span_id: string` - id of the span to link to
+- `trace_id: string` - trace id of the span to link to
+- `sampled: boolean` - required if sampling decision of the span to link to (corresponds to `traceFlags` in Otel span context converted to `boolean`) is available
+- `attributes:` - required if attributes were added to the link

+Optionally, they can contain further fields like `traceState` or `droppedAttributesCount` which will be largely ignored unless we find a use case for them.

 ### Setting `previous_trace` span links

-We can link traces by definint span links on the root spans of respective frontend traces.
+We can link traces by defining span links on the root spans of respective frontend traces.
 The general idea is to store the span context of the previous root span in a a storage mechanism of choice (e.g. `sessionStorage` in the browser) and read/write to it when necessary:

 Therefore, on root span start:
   * Check if there is a previous span context stored